-It is also anticipated that, from time to time, the Authority and the Department will enter into additional Supplemental Financing Agreements (Voluntary Agency Project) to provide for the financing or refinancing of other Voluntary Agency Facilities to be financed or refinanced from the proceeds of other Series of Bonds and to set forth the financing terms.
+It is also anticipated that, from time to time, the Authority and the Department will enter into Supplemental Financing Agreements (Voluntary Agency Project) to provide for the financing or refinancing of Voluntary Agency Facilities to be financed or refinanced from the proceeds of other Series of Bonds and to set forth the financing terms.
 The Financing Agreement (State Project), the Financing Agreement (Voluntary Agency Project) and all Supplemental Financing Agreements are collectively called the "Financing Agreement" or the "Financing Agreements."
-The Annual Payments payable thereunder are collectively called the "Annual Payments."